Gromatics/httpfixtures/README.md

  > SuperApiResponseFixture
 ```

 Choose whether to create a fixture from JSON.
-Learn how to create a fixture from a JSON response [here](#use-json-object-to-create-fixture).
+You can automatically create fixtures from [HTTP responses](#create-fixture-from-http-response) or from [JSON objects](#use-json-object-to-create-fixture).

 ```plaintext
 Want to paste a JSON response and turn it into a fixture? (yes/no) [no]: